 Nosehill Park

 Take on these beautiful hiking trails right in the heart of Calgary!
-Nosehill Park boasts of being one of North America’s biggest urban parks, taking up an area of over 11 square kilometres.
+Nosehill Park boasts of being one of North America’s largest urban parks, taking up an area of over 11 square kilometres.
 Take in beautiful views of downtown and enjoy getting out into nature (without having to go very far).

 Fish Creek Provincial Park

 There are so many trails for hiking and biking, spots for nature viewing and photography and even an outstanding restaurant to enjoy a meal.
-In winter, Fish Creek Provincial Park is a popular spot for cross-country skiing Be sure to stop into the visitor centre and see everything the park has to offer
+In winter, Fish Creek Provincial Park is a popular spot for cross-country skiing.
+Be sure to stop into the visitor centre and see everything the park has to offer

 Calgary ArtWalk Downtown